DanilleH22/Which_tv_character_are_you/README.md

 ## Features To Implement

 * In the future a feature I would like to implement is the users can choose which game they would like to play, for instace they could choose to find out which Simpson character they are.
-* Another feature I would like to implement would be the results don't just give them one of the main characters , but also any side characters in the show.
+* Another feature I would like to implement would be the results don't just give them one of the main characters, but also any side characters in the show.

 ## Testing